cncf/techdocs/assessments/0011-keda/keda-analysis.md

 ### Communication methods documented

 If there is a mailing list or other news distribution channel, add it to the community page.
+(Note: As discussed in the [PR](https://github.com/cncf/techdocs/pull/215), there does not seem to be a newsletter.
+This is OK since there are plenty of other active communication channels.)

 ### Beginner friendly issue backlog